-Name: Abdullah (not his real name)

-From: xxx Village Tract, Buthidaung Township Occupation: Madrasah student but formerly cattle herder

-Arrival in Bangladesh: 9 December 2011 (to visit his uncle in Kutupalong)
+Name: Age: From: Occupation: Arrival in Bangladesh: Date of interview: Abdullah (not his real name) 11 years old xxx Village Tract, Buthidaung Township Madrasah student but formerly cattle herder 9 December 2011 (to visit his uncle in Kutupalong) 11 December 2011

 Date of interview: 11 December 2011

 Interview Ref. #11/48

 We are 3 brothers and 4 sisters.
 I am the 4th child.
-My father is a farm labourer and my mother works as a housemaid in rich people"s houses.
+My father is a farm labourer and my mother works as a housemaid in rich people's houses.
 One of my brothers is a trishaw puller and the other also works for a farmer.

 I came to Bangladesh to accompany my elder sister.
 She is now 19 and my parents cannot marry her.
 It is too expensive to obtain marriage permission in Burma.
 My parents cannot afford to pay for her marriage authorization and also for her dowry.
 So they decided to send her to the Kutupalong makeshift camp in Bangladesh, where my uncle lives.
-My uncle had said that he would arrange my sister smarriage.
+My uncle had said that he would arrange my sister's marriage.
 He had already chosen a husband for her but this man is too old.
 He is even older than my father!
 So he is now looking for another husband for her.